-In a number of interviews, speeches and discussions in the USA and Britain, Alexis Tsipras has put forward his views of how Greece can exit the crisis.
+In a number of interviews, and speeches, in the USA and Britain, Alexis Tsipras has put forward his views of how Greece can exit the crisis.
 Barry Biddulph provides a critical appraisal.

 In response to Paul Mason’s question about what he would do about the racist actions of Golden Dawn, Tsipras answered: we will implement the law!
 He would use the State against not only the counter-revolutionary violence of the fascists, but all groups which use violence.
 In other words, he stands for a bourgeois constitutionalism against any violence from the revolutionary left, including the anarchists, who are defending working class communities from fascist attacks.

-He said he would use the state to root out fascist cells in the police.
+Tsipras said he would use the state to root out fascist cells in the police.
 This is a naive view of the Capitalist state – to say the least.
-Faced with the threat of workers resistance, the state will facilitate fascist attacks covertly and in the event of any revolutionary threat the state will be openly in alliance with fascism or other authoritarian forces.
-In the Great Depression of the 1930’s parliamentary democracy was unable to take the strain and fascism filled the void.
+Faced with the threat of workers resistance, the state will facilitate fascist attacks covertly, or in the event of any significant revolutionary threat the state will be openly in alliance with fascism.
+In the Great Depression of the 1930’s ,in Germany,parliamentary democracy was unable to take the strain.
+Fascism filled the void.
 The rise of Golden Dawn is a clear warning for those leaders of Syriza who want to cling to parliamentary democracy.

 In response to Seumas Milne’s concern about an authoritarian solution, Tsipras fell back on the general point that fascism thrives on austerity.
 Therefore, fascism could be halted by the end of austerity.
 Besides, in his view, the Greek people are anti-fascist.
 It is true that the Greek working class are anti-fascist, so were the German working class in the 1930’s.
 But in the event of the failure of working class parties to resolve the capitalist crisis by pushing forward to a post capitalist society, fascism will receive support from some sections of the population.
 Currently Golden Dawn has a 14% share of the popular vote.

-In general, Tsipras has expressed faith in European institutions and is confident he can persuade European and international economic and political leaders that he is fit to govern.
-During an international tour of the USA, he said in a speech to the Brookings institute that ‘I hope I have convinced you that I am not as dangerous as some people think’.
+In general, Tsipras has expressed faith in European institutions.
+He is confident he can persuade European and international economic and political leaders that he is fit to govern.
+During an international tour of the USA, he said in a speech to the Brookings Institute that ‘I hope I have convinced you that I am not as dangerous as some people think’.
 He seems to have succeeded.
-Following a meeting with the deputy assistant Secretary of State, the official view in Washington was that he was an old-fashioned Social Democrat, which appears to be an accurate assessment.
+Following a meeting with the Deputy Assistant Secretary of State, the official view in Washington was that he was an old-fashioned Social Democrat.
+This is an accurate assessment.
 His message to the IMF was that Syriza would save Greece by staying in the Eurozone and deserved support.